I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 It gave lovely shade to the Solomon Seal and wood violets that popped up one Spring.

 Those violets popped up wherever they pleased so I kept moving them to shady spots as ground cover until I needed the space for another plant.
-They kept the soil moist where there was little sun and shielded the roots of more delicate plants too.
-They are a lovely part of my Shade garden.(the science folks call it 'green mulch' while others call them invasive.)
+They kept the soil moist and shielded the roots of more delicate plants too. (science folks call it 'green mulch' while others call them invasive.)

-If you choose to plant violets, they'll spread quickly so be ruthless, otherwise they would happily take over an entire garden.
+If you choose to plant violets, they'll spread quickly so be ruthless and keep them just where you want them, otherwise they would happily take over an entire garden.
 Some of my gardener friends admit to "hating" them, but how could you not love those sweet little faces?

 The rest of the garden grew bit by bit.